metagenlab/diag_pipelines/docs/workflows.rst

    "*Salmonella enterica*","28901","SALwgMLST","359488","cgMLSTv1"

 A bed file for the reference genome `359488 <https://www.ncbi.nlm.nih.gov/assembly/GCF_000027025.1/>`_, based on the locus tag present in this genome is constructed.
 For instance, over the 3002 locus of the *Salmonella* cgMLSTv1, 69 come from a different genome than the reference 359488.

+For example, the command:

 .. code-block:: none

-   snakemake --snakefile $pipeline_folder/workflows/core_genome/make_enterobase.rules core_genomes/Salmonella_enterica/ridom/359488.bed
+   snakemake --snakefile $pipeline_folder/workflows/core_genome/make_enterobase.rules --use-conda --conda-prefix $conda_folder --config species="Salmonella enterica"

-will create the BED file defining the core genomic regions in the genome of the assembly ID 359488 (*Salmonella enterica* subsp. enterica serovar Typhimurium str.
-D23580)
+will create a BED file in ``core_genomes/Salmonella_enterica/enterobase/359488.bed`` defining the core genomic regions in the genome of the assembly ID 359488 (*Salmonella enterica* subsp. enterica serovar Typhimurium str.
+D23580).

 ------
 ParSNP